cunhanai/cunhanai/README.md

 <!-- Greetings and tiny description about me -->
 # Hello, my name's Ana!
-I'm 18 year old, I live in Blumenau (Brazil) and I'm completelly IN LOVE with tecnology and music, principally when they're together.
-I'm a Computer Technician and I'm at the first period of Computer Science.
+I'm 19 year old, I live in Blumenau (Brazil) and I'm completelly IN LOVE with tecnology and music, principally when they're together.
+I'm a Web Developer Full Stack working with .NET Framework and Vue.js, a Computer Technician and I'm currently studying Computer Science.
 I also have certification in Java by Entra21 (a Brazilian training program) and I love listening to music while coding!

 <!-- My social medias -->
 <div>